Potty training is perhaps the most unloved aspect of of puppyhood, even for Shiba Inu pups!

 In fact, it will only teach them that you’re not to be trusted and that they should pee somewhere where you can't "catch" them to avoid your wrath.

-It’s important to realize that every single accident your puppy has in the house after the first few days at home is not they're fault.
-They are so young and have only been on this earth for a few weeks for Pete's sake.
+It’s important to realize that every single accident your puppy has in the house after the first few days at home is not their fault.
+They're simply too young to understand much of anything at this point.

 It will take a while for them to adjust to their new home and learn where to potty.